Cliqueformer: Model-Based Optimization with Structured Transformers: Experiments

 \subsection{Benchmarking}

-We compare our model to five classes of algorithms, each represented by a proven prior method.
+We compare our model to five classes of algorithms, each represented by proven prior methods.
 As a \emph{na\"ive} baseline, we employ gradient ascent on a learned model (\emph{Grad.
 Asc.}).
 To compare to \emph{exploratory} methods, we use Reward-Weighted Regression \citep[\emph{RWR}]{peters2007reinforcement} which learns by regressing the policy against its most promising perturbations.
-To represent \emph{conservative} algorithms, we compare to state-of-the-art Conservative Objective Models \citep[\emph{COMs}]{trabucco2021conservative, kumar2021data}.
-As a \emph{conditional generative modeling} in MBO baseline, we use Denoising Diffusion Optimization Models \citep[DDOM]{pmlr-v202-krishnamoorthy23a} which is based on diffusion models \citep{ho2020denoising}.
+To represent \emph{conservative} algorithms, we compare to Conservative Objective Models \citep[\emph{COMs}]{trabucco2021conservative, kumar2021data} and Invariant Objective Model \citep[\emph{IOM}]{qi2022data}.
+As a \emph{conditional generative modeling} in MBO baseline, we use Denoising Diffusion Optimization Models \citep[DDOM]{pmlr-v202-krishnamoorthy23a}, as well as recent MatchOpt \citep{hoang2025learning}, which are inspired by generative diffusion models \citep{ho2020denoising}.
 Additionally, to evaluate the importance of the novel elements of our architecture and training, we evaluate gradient ascent with the transformer backbone \citep[\emph{Transformer}]{vaswani2017attention}.
-We use standard hyperparameters for the baselines \citep{trabucco2021conservative, pmlr-v202-krishnamoorthy23a}.
-While Cliqueformer can be tuned for each task, we keep most of the hyperparameters the same: see Appendix \ref{ap:exp} for more details.
+We use standard hyperparameters for the baselines.
+While Cliqueformer can be tuned for each task, we keep most of the hyperparameters the same---see Appendix D for more details.

-Following prior work \citep{trabucco2022design, pmlr-v202-krishnamoorthy23a}, we normalize scores to $[0, 1]$ based on the dataset's range and report the empirical top 1\%, estimated by averaging the top 10 designs from 1000 candidates across 5 seeds.
-Below, we present our benchmark tasks and analyze the performance of various approaches.
+Following prior work \citep{trabucco2022design}, we normalize scores to $[0, 1]$ based on the dataset's range and report the empirical top 1\%, estimated by averaging the top 10 designs from 1000 candidates across 5 seeds.
+Below, we describe benchmarks that we use for our experiments.